 - Financial Services

 - Information technology

-Learn more about the online M.S.J. program.
+Learn more about the concentration areas and benefits of the online MSJ program.

 Health Law — This program provides the opportunity to broadly explore health law and policy or to focus more narrowly on courses designed for lawyers planning to represent providers, payors, regulators, and patients; or pharmaceutical, medical device, or biotechnology companies.

 Intellectual Property — This program offers the opportunity to broadly explore intellectual property (IP) or to focus more narrowly on particular interests in IP, including patent, trademark, copyright, and technology law.